luiscachog/luiscachog.io/content/es/home/posts-after.md

 weight = 21  # Order that this section will appear.

 title = "Posts"
-subtitle = "Blog posts"
+subtitle = "Posts del Blog"
-identifier = "posts-after"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.